 If you are thinking of using this within flight cabin or in a cold country, I suggest not.

-2. Repeated Application
+2. Requires Repeated Application

 It gets tiring having to reapply this cream repeatedly, like every 15 minutes because of how fast the hands feel dry afterwards.
 So I’d abandoned L’Occitane Lavender Hand Cream for a long while and only recently putting it into service again when I found a more convenient way to use this troublesome hand cream.